 - This cake tastes even better the next day, so it's better to leave it covered at room temperature and serve it the next day.
 However, it still tastes amazing the same day.

-- If you like the flavor and aroma of the orange to be stronger in the cake, rub the orange zest with the sugar for 2 minutes.
+- If you like the orange’s flavor and aroma to be stronger in the cake, rub the orange zest with the sugar for 2 minutes.

 📖 DELICIOUS VARIATIONS

-This cake is out of this world as is, but if you'd like to add some variations, then here are some ideas:
+This orange cake recipe is out of this world as is, but if you’d like to add some variations, then here are some ideas:

-Cranberry: Add cranberry to the batter and fold gently before pouring it into the baking pan.
+Cranberry: Add cranberry to this moist orange cake recipe and fold gently in the batter before pouring it into the baking pan.

 Blueberries: You can add some fresh or frozen blueberries to the batter and fold gently to prevent the berries from bleeding.

-Nuts: Add a crunch to this moist cake by adding some of your favorite toasted and chopped nuts to the batter.
+Nuts: To add a crunch to this moist cake, add some of your favorite toasted and chopped nuts to the batter.

 💬 FREQUENTLY ASKED QUESTIONS